 Below is an overview designed to help you figure out what your nails might be trying to tell you about your health and wellbeing…

 Nails with a yellowish tone

 If you love your dark shades of nail polish (we certainly do!), yellow nails are often just a result of wearing dark nail polish for lengthy periods without a proper base coat.
 A few days rest from polish usually does the trick and they will return to their natural colour and the yellowish tinge will disappear.
-But, should the yellow tone remain for more than a week or so and is accompanied with other symptoms such as reddish, tender or swelling in the nail beds or nails, it could be that you have a fungal infection and should consult a doctor.
+But, should the yellow tone remain for more than a week or so and is accompanied with other symptoms such as reddish, tender or swelling in the nail beds or nails, it could be that you have a fungal infection.

 Nails that peel

 Brittle and weak nails can be very common with up to 20 percent of women suffering from them and they are usually caused by an iron deficiency, so try eating more eggs and dark leafy green veggies.
 There is another major cause of brittle nails – water!
-As mentioned earlier, dose up on the hand lotion and make the positive diet changes, however should these still not make a difference, you should see a medical professional just to be on the safe side.
+As mentioned earlier, dose up on the hand lotion and make the positive diet changes to improve brittle nails.